front-end-foundations/session3/README.md

 # III Floats and Flexbox

+Finished versions of all the exercises below are available on the [NYU Server](http://oit2.scps.nyu.edu/~devereld) in the [session3](http://oit2.scps.nyu.edu/~devereld/session3/) directory.

 ## Homework

 1. Complete last week's assignment - add a popover to a web page